secretgraph/secretgraph/README.md

 Note: the grapqhl view is modified in that way that the method for contents (X-GRAPHQL-PATH header) is also available if called directly

+### System Cluster:

+Can be updated via admin access (admin area or permission) or actions defined on it.

+It is invisible for all access scopes except "view" or if the former condition is satisfied

 ### Auth (Cluster/Content):

 The item get parameter is mandatory.